yalcton/EEEfyp/README.md

 ## Running on a custom scenario
-- Should you wish to run your own scenario, it is recommended you follow the instructions in the corresponding final report for this project (see "Running problem section"),
+- Should you wish to run your own scenario, it is recommended you follow the instructions in the corresponding final report for this project (see "Running problem section")
--

 ## Instructions on how to run.
 - It is simple enough to run the custom scenarios, simply run the MATLAB editor, they should work immediately.
-- In the event of the files not running, there are a few ways to remedy...

 ## Repository structure
 The code is organised as such:
--
-- A hill climb implementation.
-- A grid search implementation.

-Also, have the seperate optimisation algorithms to compare run times, and choose the best one.
+- Custom scenarios - the file in there can be changed to what the user desires according to the user guide.
+- Set scenarios - just run them as they are already parameterised.